[Read Time: 14 minutes ]

 Sweden – Sauna is called ‘bastu’.
 While they often have a routine identical to Finland with similar temps and humidity, they will sometimes do the lower temps and slightly higher humidity of a bio-sauna.
 Swedes also have a reputation for drinking liquor in the sauna instead of the beer or long drink that Finns enjoy.

-Germany (and Austria, Switzerland, Northern Italy, Netherlands, Czechia, etc.) – Germans are well known for four things; a strong smell of aromatherapy or infusions, regimented obedience to sand clocks for how long to stay in, hygiene being critical so bathers are required to be textile-free and place a towel under their feet, and with Aufgus a sauna master who is the only one allowed to throw water on the stones.
+Continental (Netherlands, Germany, Austria, Switzerland, Northern Italy, Czechia, etc.) – Continental Europe are well known for four things; a strong smell of aromatherapy or infusions, regimented obedience to sand clocks for how long to stay in, hygiene being critical so bathers are required to be textile-free and place a towel under their feet, and with Aufgus a sauna master who is the only one allowed to throw water on the stones.

-Next is Aufguss.
-A literal translation of Aufguss, pronounced like off-goose, is ‘infusion’ but aufguss is more than that.
-At it’s heart is the aromatherapy infusion combined with using a towel to create some air movement that both mixes and spreads the infusion and evens out temperature and steam stratification.
-Built on this is often a bit of performance.
-So these are built somewhat different than a Finnish Sauna.
+These saunas may be built somewhat different than a typical Finnish Sauna.
 They are partial performance space (a theatre) for the Aufguss master and part of the ritual is the Aufguss master fanning heat and steam down from the ceiling.
 This is one instance where lower benches work and where bench height is purely about overall temp rather than evenness.
 This is often also the case with a less formal Aufguss ritual where anyone in the sauna can perform the fanning with a regular towel (but make sure you know the rules before jumping up and doing it!).
-A good overview on German saunas is here
+A good overview on German saunas is here.

 Bio-Saunas (or Bio-Infusion-Saunas) are built the same as a Finnish Sauna with the difference being slightly lower temps and a more constant moderate base humidity.
 The more constant base humidity can be from a constant drip on the stones or a small steam generator.

-Germans generally prefer a more lingering steam compared to Finns so may not achieve the higher peak humidity that Finns prefer.
-Germans are sticklers for hygiene including that bathers must be textile-free and place a towel under their feet.
-You are also more likely to find cold plunge pools in Germanic areas vs Finland.
+Continentals generally prefer a more lingering steam compared to Finns so may not achieve the higher peak humidity that Finns prefer.
+They are sticklers for hygiene including that bathers must be textile-free and place a towel under their feet.
+You are also more likely to find cold plunge pools in Continental spas vs Finland.

-Denmark, Hungary, Croatia & Slovenia – These are somewhat similar to the Germanics above but you’re likely to find a wider variety of not-quite-a-sauna experiences.
+Denmark, Hungary & Slovenia – These are increasingly similar to Continental above but you may be likely to find a wider variety of not-quite-a-sauna experiences.
+Sauna and similar thermal experiences have been growing in popularity in Hungary over the past couple of decades, particularly in the area around Lake Hévíz.

 Many countries can be very strict about no swimsuits or clothes in saunas.
 Finns will be polite while eyeing the offender, Swedes will quietly say something while Germans will simply forbid entry or point and yell ‘Aus!’. 🙂